-For the fiscal year ended September 30, 2016, all reports required by Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis with the SEC, except as follows: Robert L. Stauder, a named executive officer of the Company, filed one late report involving one transaction.
+For the fiscal year ended September 30, 2017, all reports required by Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis with the SEC.
 In making this disclosure, we have relied solely upon the written representations of our Directors and executive officers, and copies of the reports they have filed with the SEC.